Permitted development (no planning permission required) near existing trees

 Even if your building works do not require planning permission they may require a tree works or hedgerow application if they have statutory protection through the conservation area, Tree Preservation Orders or Hedgerow Regulations.

 Permitted development allows improvement and extension of homes without the need for a planning application.
-If you are not sure if your proposed works need planning permission or not, please see our webpage Do I need planning permission? or use the Planning Portal.
+If you are not sure if your proposed works need planning permission or not, please use the Planning Portal.
 If a project doesn’t fit into one of these categories, please contact the Greater Cambridge Shared Planning team for advice.